 Each party intending to offer exhibits will mark the exhibits prior to the commencement of the trial.
-Exhibit labels may be obtained from the Clerk of Courts in advance of trial.
-Both sides will submit to the Court's chambers three (3) copies of a typed list of the proposed exhibits three (3) business days before the date of trial.
+Both sides will submit to the Court's chambers three copies of a typed list of the proposed exhibits three business days before the date of trial.
 This list will state the proposed exhibit number and description of the exhibit.
 Exhibit lists are not pleadings and should not be filed with the Clerk of Courts or served on opposing counsel.